okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 </div>

-### Step: Facebook redirects the user to your Okta org
+### 6: Facebook redirects the user to your Okta org

 If the Facebook login is successful, Facebook routes the user to the Org URL that you entered in **Valid OAuth Redirect URIs** and **Site URL** in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-social-identity-providers).
 The values use the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback.` (for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`)

-### Step: Store the tokens when Okta redirects the request to your application
+### 7: Store the tokens when Okta redirects the request to your application

 After Facebook sends the success login request to your Okta org, the org redirects the request to your app through the application's **Sign-in redirect URIs** field, which was configured in [Set up your Okta org (for password factor only use cases)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-password-factor-only-use-cases).